 Currently representing corporate and individual clients in multiple government FCPA investigations.

 Bill also regularly advises publicly traded and other corporate clients on FCPA compliance and enforcement issues.
-He is a frequent speaker on such issues, having appeared at conferences sponsored by the American Bar Association, American Conference Institute, and Practicing Law Institute, among others, and has published articles on FCPA enforcement issues.
+He is a frequent speaker on such issues, having appeared at conferences sponsored by the American Bar Association, Practicing Law Institute, and American Conference Institute, among others, and has published articles on FCPA enforcement issues.

 Prior to joining Kirkland, Bill served as a federal prosecutor for eight years in several positions in the Criminal Division of the U.S. Department of Justice in Washington, D.C.
 As Assistant Chief in the Fraud Section’s FCPA Unit for two years, he supervised approximately half of the department’s FCPA matters, as well as assisted in the development and implementation of FCPA enforcement policy, strategy and initiatives.